nrk19/ftp-ansible/README.md

 ## Testing

-At the folder [screenshots](screenshots) you can find some captures of the server functionality.
+At [screenshots](screenshots) you can find some captures of the server functionality.